Deportation of the Crimean Tatars: Mortality and death toll

 The first deportees started arriving in the Uzbek SSR on 29 May 1944 and most had arrived by 8 June 1944.
 The consequent mortality rate remains disputed; the NKVD kept incomplete records of the death rate among the resettled ethnicities living in exile.
 Like the other deported peoples, the Crimean Tatars were placed under the regime of special settlements.
 Many of those deported performed forced labor: their tasks included working in coal mines and construction battalions, under the supervision of the NKVD.
 Deserters were executed.
 Special settlers routinely worked eleven to twelve hours a day, seven days a week.
 Despite this difficult physical labor, the Crimean Tatars were given only around 200 g to 400 g of bread per day.
 Accommodations were insufficient; some were forced to live in mud huts where "there were no doors or windows, nothing, just reeds" on the floor to sleep on.

 The sole transport to these remote areas and labour colonies was equally as strenuous.
 Theoretically, the NKVD loaded 50 people into each railroad car, together with their property.
 One witness claimed that 133 people were in her wagon.
 They had only one hole in the floor of the wagon which was used as a toilet.
 Some pregnant women were forced to give birth inside these sealed-off railroad cars.
 The conditions in the overcrowded train wagons were exacerbated by a lack of hygiene, leading to cases of typhus.
 Since the trains only stopped to open the doors at rare occasions during the trip, the sick inevitably contaminated others in the wagons.
 It was only when they arrived at their destination in the Uzbek SSR that the Crimean Tatars were released from the sealed-off railroad cars.
 Still, some were redirected to other destinations in Central Asia and had to continue their journey.
 Some witnesses claimed that they travelled for 24 consecutive days.
 During this whole time, they were given very little food or water while trapped inside.
 There was no fresh air since the doors and windows were bolted shut.
 In Kazakh SSR, the transport guards unlocked the door only to toss out the corpses along the railroad.
 The Crimean Tatars thus called these railcars "crematoria on wheels."
-The records show that at least 7,889 Crimean Tatars died during this long journey, amounting to about 4 per cent of their entire ethnicity.
+The records show that at least 7,889 Crimean Tatars died during this long journey, amounting to about 4 % of their entire ethnicity.